Dates and Prices

 If you're a serious backcountry skier or winter mountaineer wishing to build a solid knowledge base to safely expand your backcountry horizons then this is the course for you.
 It will be a valuable investment in your mountain safety and significantly increase your avalanche knowledge.

 This is a hands-on program featuring extensive practical field experience augmented with one day of classroom theory.
-The curriculum is designed to give a solid grounding in the essentials and is based on the requirements set out by the Canadian Avalanche Center (CAC).
+The curriculum is designed to give a solid grounding in the essentials and is based on the requirements set out by Avalanche Canada.
 Your instructors are guides seasoned in touring, heliskiing and forecasting.
 This program is suitable for those who have taken the AST 1 program in the past, or for experienced backcountry skiers looking to expand their skills.

 For advanced skiers we also offer this four day program in Rogers Pass.
 This is one of the most exciting backcountry ski locations in Western Canada, and is a great spot to learn how to evaluate avalanche conditions to keep safe in steeper terrain.